alexhowarth/go-weatherlink/README.md

 ## API

-Documentation for the API can be found [here](https://weatherlink.github.io/v2-api/)
+Documentation for the API can be found at [https://weatherlink.github.io/v2-api/](https://weatherlink.github.io/v2-api/)